dk1313/Grocery-store-delivery-slot-finder-covid-19/README.md

-# public
+# Grocery store delivery slot finder

-(1) A script to check a website of a grocery store for the available delivery slots.
+Covid-19: an automated bot to check a website of a grocery store for the available delivery slots.